uGcinikhaya/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9.A script that allows owner full rights being read, write, execute.
 Group can only execute and read.
 Others can only write and execute.
 10.A script that sets the mode of a file by referencing another one.
 11.A script that adds permissions.
 12.A script that creates a directory.
+13.A script that changes the group owner.